citp/privacy-policy-historical/b/be/ben/bennetts.co.uk.md

 We comply with and are registered under the data protection laws in the United Kingdom and take all reasonable steps to prevent any unauthorised access to your personal data.

-You are entitled, on payment of the fee of £10, made payable to BISL Limited to see details of the information we hold about you.
+You are entitled, on payment of the fee of £10, made payable to Bennetts Biking Services Limited to see details of the information we hold about you.
 If any of the information held is inaccurate we will also make any necessary amendments and confirm to you that these have been made.

 You have the right to request at any time that we and/or carefully selected companies cease processing your personal data for marketing purposes.
-If you wish to do this please write to the Data Protection Officer at BISL Limited, Pegasus House, Bakewell Road, Orton Southgate, Peterborough, PE2 6YS.
+If you wish to do this please write to the Data Protection Officer at Bennetts Biking Services Limited, Enbrook Park, Sandgate, Folkestone, Kent CT20 3SE.

 You are also entitled to ask us to remove personal information from our records and if you wish to do this then please write to the Data Protection Officer at the address above .
 Please provide your full name, address and date of birth when contacting us.